tim-roberts1/tva/CONTRIBUTING.md

-# Contributing to TVA
+# Contributing to Pando

 If you're reading this, you're awesome!
-Thank you for helping us make this project great and being a part of the TVA community.
+Thank you for helping us make this project great and being a part of the Pando community.
 Here are a few guidelines that will help you along the way.

 ## Code of Conduct

-TVA has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as its Code of Conduct, and we expect project participants to adhere to it.
+Pando has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as its Code of Conduct, and we expect project participants to adhere to it.
 Please read [the full text](/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ## A large spectrum of contributions

-There are many ways to contribute to TVA; code contribution is one aspect of it.
+There are many ways to contribute to Pando; code contribution is one aspect of it.
 For instance, documentation improvements are as important as code changes.

 ## Your first Pull Request